 Depressing the clutch too early or leaving the clutch down whilst making left or right turns is called coasting.
 Coasting essentially decreases the cars ability to brake.
 Whilst braking without the clutch depressed, the car uses the engine to help slow it down as well as the brakes.
 If the clutch is depressed, the engine is disengaged from the drive wheels, therefor only the brakes have an effect.
 Excessive coasting can be dangerous and during the driving test can lead to a failure if done excessively.
 Further information on coasting and the impact it has on driving and driving tests can be obtained in the What is coasting article.

 Recovering From A Stall!

 If you stall during a driving test try not to panic.
-The examiner simply wants to see you get going again in as little time as possible, but more importantly in a safe manor.
+The examiner simply wants to see you get going again in as little time as possible, but more importantly in a safe manner.
 If stalling at any time whilst the car is in first gear, there is no need to put the gear stick into neutral.
-Leave the car in first, ensure you keep the clutch depressed and apply the handbrake.
+Leave the car in first, ensure you keep the clutch depressed, and apply the handbrake.
 Re-start the car and off you go.
-If stalling in reverse whilst manoeuvring, again leave the car in reverse, apply the handbrake to secure the car and re-start.
+If stalling in reverse whilst manoeuvring, again leave the car in reverse, apply the handbrake to secure the car, and re-start.
 If the car stalls in any other gear, apply the handbrake and select neutral.

 Rev Counter – Set The Gas